-- Write to Data Protection Officer, Future Shop Ltd., Unit 5 Moda Centre, Stirling Way, Borehamwood, WD6 2BW, United Kingdom.
+- Write to Data Protection Team, Future Shop Ltd., Unit 5 Moda Centre, Stirling Way, Borehamwood, WD6 2BW, United Kingdom.

 Please note you may continue to receive communications for a brief period after changing your preferences while our systems are fully updated.